 Why would anyone murder a whole convent of nuns?
-Well, the revolutionaries and the bloody revolution they had begun had by this point become almost entirely unhinge, destroying anything or anyone who did not submit to their principles – which included such wonderful things as atheism, anarchy, obliterating the past – the whole ancien regime – everything they deemed non-functional, impractical, useless, or ‘against the spirit of the revolution’, (the then-version of ‘wokeness’), including a life of what they deemed to be the most futile of paths, contemplative prayer.
-(Which, of course, we know, by faith, to be the most ‘useful’ of vocations) All the convents in France were suppressed, and the nuns faced a choice either to abandon their vocation and disperse – or stick to their vows and their habits, and face death.
+Well, the revolutionaries and the bloody revolution they had begun had by this point become almost entirely unhinged, destroying anything or anyone who did not submit to their principles – which included such wonderful things as atheism, anarchy, obliterating the past – the whole ancien regime – everything they deemed non-functional, impractical, useless, or ‘against the spirit of the revolution’, including a life of what they deemed to be the most futile of paths, contemplative prayer.
+(Which, of course, we know, by faith, to be the most ‘useful’ of vocations).
+All the convents in France were suppressed, and the nuns given a choice either to abandon their vocation and disperse – or stick to their vows and their habits, and face death.

 The story of the Carmelites also caught the popular imagination, being recounted in a 1931 novella by Gertrud de la Fort, ‘Song at the Scaffold’, penned five years after her own conversion.
 Her book inspired George Bernanos to write his 1947 play, Dialogue des Carmélites, which in turn inspired the 1956 opera by Francois Poulenc – and, we may add, a 1960 film by Jeanne Moureau.
 Art imitating life in the best sense of that aphorism.
 (See also the intriguing recent article by Algis Valiunas)

 But the main influence of the martyrs is supernatural, their example of courage in the face of overpowering, satanic evil – an inspiration for us, to sing heartily and laugh, for, if we but choose the path of life, will we not all meet merrily in heaven with them?
 I wouldn’t mind hearing how 18th century French was actually spoken – and sung – not least by contemplative Carmelites.
-In fact, I did sort of hear that by some African Carmlites in Lisieux, years ago…but that is another story.
+In fact, I did sort of hear an echo of such by some African Carmelites in Lisieux, years ago…but that is another story.

 Holy Martyrs of Compiègne, orate pro nobis!